AndyThirtover/ST7789-Panel-Elements/README.md

 ![Running on TTGO](doc_img/ESP32-Example.png)

-I generally drive them from ESP and ESP-S2 processors.
+I generally drive them from ESP and ESP-S2 processors, the example above is from the TTGO.

 In particular I wanted a flexible set of gauges, meters, counters and LED representations that I could use on any screen size.